NHSDigital/record-a-vaccination-guidance/app/records.md

 {% include 'guide-contents.njk' %}

-From 1 October 2025, there will be a new **Records** section, where you can view and edit vaccination records created by your organisation.
+From the first week of October, there will be a new **Records** section, where you can view and edit vaccination records created by your organisation.

 More fields can be edited than previously.
 You'll be able to change any of the following: